status-im/nimbus-site/source/docs/eth1.md

 ---
 id: eth1
-title: Execution layer client (eth1)
+title: Execution layer (eth1)
 ---

-While our core focus so far has been Ethereum 2, we are now devoting significant resources to our Ethereum 1 client.
+While our core focus so far has been Ethereum 2 (consensus layer), we are now devoting significant resources to our Ethereum 1 client (execution layer).

 ## Quickstart